g-dogg/rebrain-devops-task-checkout/README.md

 ## License

-This project has no licensed
+This project has no license

 ## Acknowledgments